jason0x43/old-intern-cli/README.md

 ## Configuration

-You can store default values for options in a JSON-formatted `.internrc` file in your project root directory.
+You can store default values for options in a JSON-formatted `.internrc` files in your project root directory and in your home directory.
 In addition to the long options above, this file may also contain `config` and `suiteBase` options.
 For example:

 ```
 {